kwaziio/docker-windows-lighthouse/README.md

 The Google Lighthouse CLI relies on the remote debugging tools supported by Google Chrome.

-For more information about the Google Chrome Chocolatey package, see the package's [official documentation](https://community.chocolatey.org/packages/GoogleChrome).

 *NOTE: At the time of writing, maintainers have no intentions of replacing Google Chrome with another Chrome-based browser.*

 ### Node Package Manager (NPM)